rn1hd/rn1hd/README.md

 [Back to Top (More Questions About Me)](https://github.com/rn1hd#more-questions-about-me)

 - A **Chinese senior game developer** impacted me the most.
-I was chosen to be my mentor after one of my projects was severely criticized in public which affects me mentally.
+I was chosen to be my mentor after one of my projects was severely criticized in the public community which affects me mentally.
 With full dedication to the job and his investment in me, that **[project](https://github.com/rn1hd/rn1hd/blob/main/Personal%20Website/Portfolio/Game%20Developer/Dareka%20Ga%20Nageta%20Ball.md)** led me to become an official member of **iBMS 4th Age**, a Chinese organization established in Tencent QQ.

 #### **What is your biggest regret and why?**